berachain/docs/apps/core/content/nodes/quickstart.md

 ### Step 3 - Generate JWT Token

 This will create a JSON Web Token that will allow the BeaconKit consensus client to communicate with EVM Execution Client.
-This is not you private key, however it must be still stored securely.
+This is not your private key, however it must be still stored securely.
 You may chose to regenerate it at a later time.

 To create a jwt token, run the following command: